You are here

 The name applied by the ARTG to any one item within a composite pack.

-- therapeutic goods that are represented to achieve, or are likely to achieve, their principal intended action by pharmacological, chemical, immunological or metabolic means in or on the body of a human or animal
+- therapeutic goods (other than biologicals) that are represented to achieve, or are likely to achieve, their principal intended action by pharmacological, chemical, immunological or metabolic means in or on the body of a human; and

-- any other therapeutic goods declared by the Secretary, for the purposes of the definition of therapeutic device, not to be therapeutic devices
+- any other therapeutic goods declared by the Secretary, for the purpose of the definition of therapeutic device, not to be therapeutic devices

 A planned meeting that is requested by a sponsor or applicant, including meetings conducted in any format (i.e. face to face, teleconference or videoconference).